The two-color Soergel calculus: Non-symmetric and unbalanced Cartan matrices

-Our goal for the remainder of this chapter is to give the collection of rings $R^J$ for finitary $J$ the structure of a (compatible) \emph{Frobenius hypercube}.
-The subsets of $S$ form a hypercube and a poset, though we only consider the subposet of finitary subsets.
-For each edge $J \subset I = J \coprod \{j\}$ there is a Frobenius extension $R^I \subset R^J$ of degree $\ell(I)-\ell(J)$.
 The overall compatibility of this system depends on the compatibility over each face of the hypercube.
 Compatible hypercubes of Frobenius extensions were studied in \cite{EWFrob}, where various general facts were proven.
 For instance, $\LM^C_A = \LM^C_B \LM^B_A$ for any subchain.
 In our case, the polynomial $\LM_I$ will be the product of the positive roots for $W_I$, and therefore $\LM^J_I$ will be the product of the roots for $W_I$ which are not roots for $W_J$.

 However, this Frobenius hypercube structure only exists under certain assumptions on the realization.
 As an example, for any $s \in S$ the map $\pa_s$ will extend to a map $R \to R^s$ giving the trace for the extension $R^s \subset R$.
 Clearly Demazure surjectivity is required in order for this extension to be Frobenius, because any Frobenius trace is surjective.